theoyjy/TCDNotes/Machine Learning/Weekly Assignments/week3/Week 3 Answers.md

 <center> Figure 4: Plots of Lasso Predictions Errorbar</center>

 ## b
-Based on the cross-validation data in (a), a value of $C = 7.5$ is recommended, as the mean squared error does not significantly decrease beyond this point.
-Choosing a higher value of $C$ increases the risk of overfitting, as the model may become too complex and fail to generalize well to new data.
-Therefore, $C = 7.5$ provides a good balance between model accuracy and generalization.
+Based on the cross-validation data, I recommend using $C=7.5$.
+The mean squared error stabilizes beyond this value, indicating that further increases in $C$ do not significantly improve the model's performance.
+Choosing a higher $C$ risks overfitting, as the model could become too complex and less generalizable to new data.
+Therefore, $C=7.5$ strikes a good balance between accuracy and generalization.

 ## c
 Initially, $C$ values `[0.1, 1, 10, 100]` are tested shown in the top-left figure from Figure 5.
 The mean squared error barely changes beyond $C=10$.
 Therefore the upper limit is shrunk to $C=10$ and explore more value between 0.1 and 1.

-Then, the range is updated to `[0.1, 0.5, 1, 10]` in the top-right plot from Figure 5.
+Next, the range is updated to `[0.1, 0.5, 1, 10]` in the top-right plot from Figure 5.
 Since the mean squared error remains stable beyond $C=1$, the upper limit is reduced to $C=1$.

 Finally, the last plot has the refined range `[1, 5, 7.5, 10, 20]`.
-It can be observed that the mean squared error stabilizes after $C=0.5$, suggesting that further increases in $C$ beyond this value yield minimal changes in performance.
+It can be observed that the mean squared error stabilizes after $C=0.5$ , suggesting that further increases in $C$ beyond this value yield minimal changes in performance.

 As a result, $C = 0.5$ is recommended as it effectively balances fitting the training data without a high risk of overfitting.
 This value provides a stable and efficient model performance while maintaining generalization capabilities.